OrchardCMS/OrchardCore/src/docs/guides/contributing/contributing-documentation.md

 !!! info
     Are you looking for information on contributing code?
 Head over to [here](contributing-code.md) instead.

+!!! tip
+    If you're looking for ideas on what to improve in the Orchard Core documentation, check out the [documentation issues](https://github.com/OrchardCMS/OrchardCore/labels/documentation).

 ## Editing documentation pages

 First, clone the repository using the command `git clone https://github.com/OrchardCMS/OrchardCore.git` and checkout the `main` branch.
 You can find the documentation files under the `src/docs` folder.